Our vision:

 A chemical analysis of your well water, showing the level of iron, manganese, nitrate, chloride, and conductivity (known as the “Kitsap 5”) will also be required.
 This test must be conducted by a state-approved lab.

-Your well driller or a pump company will fill out and submit your private well system design worksheet.
+Your well driller or a pump company must fill out and submit your private well system design worksheet.

 Depending on the well’s location, we may require that you and your neighbors sign an agreement to abide by covenants that protect the well’s sanitary control area (well radius).